mustafaC0der/PixelPadtext/docs/README.md

 # Pixel Pad - Lightweight Text Editor

-It's lightweight, Python-based text editor.
+Pixel Pad is a lightweight, Python-based text editor.
 Customization of themes, file management, and text formatting capabilities characterize the tool.
 It uses PyQt6 as the framework for developing it to make sure that users obtain a clean and intuitive interface when doing text editing.

 ## Characteristics
 Multiple tabs edit